flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 >>> F-score: 67
 ```

-Okay, well, let’s see how far we can go, we add the edge (w, ARG0, d) ten further times.
+Okay, well, let’s see how far we can push it, we'll add the edge (w, ARG0, d) ten further times.
+That's the result:

 ```
 >>> F-score: 120.
 ```

-💥💥💥, folks, we just broke the scale, 100 was supposed to be the upper limit!
+💥💥💥, folks, we just broke the scale...
+100 was supposed to be the upper limit!
 On a funny side note, when adding more duplicates, the score will converge to 200.
 Here's a little question for the readers:

 <details>
   <summary>Why does the evaluation score converge to 200? </summary>